dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 }
 ```

-Here, `ItemStateChange` is available in the helper-lib.jar.
+Here, `ItemStateChange` is a class defined in the helper-lib.jar.
+It is a plain POJO, you could have written it yourself.
-As it is a Java223 library class like others, it leverages the autoinjection feature: its fields are automatically injected with the corresponding parameter given by openHAB.
+As it is a Java223 library class like any others, it leverages the autoinjection feature: its fields are automatically injected with the corresponding parameter given by openHAB.
 So, by using the right event object for your trigger, such as `ItemStateChange` in this example, you don't have to check the documentation to search for how the event parameter you need is named, and you won't miss the parameter because you misspelled it.
 You should find in the package `helper.rules.eventinfo`, the other event objects matching the triggers of your rules.

 Here are all functionalities of the helper-lib:

 - Many different `@Trigger` classes.
 Check the `helper.rules.annotation` package for a list.
 - You can add (multiple) `@Condition` to a Rule.
 It exposes a pre-condition for the rule to execute.
-Check the `helper.rules.annotation` package
+Check the `helper.rules.annotation` package.
 - `@Trigger`, `@Conditions`, `@Rule` have many parameters.
 Some parameters add functionality; others can overwrite default behavior (for example, instead of using the method name for the label of a rule, you can override it with a custom label).
+Javadoc is included in the jar.
 - Pre-made event objects that you can use as a parameter in a rule are defined in the package `helper.rules.eventinfo`.
-- If you want all the triggering event input parameters in a map for a rule, you can use the parameter `Map<String, ?> bindings` in the rule method.
+- If you want all the triggering event input parameters in a map for a rule, you can use the parameter `Map<String, ?> bindings` as a rule method parameter.
 - You can set the `@Rule` annotation on a method, but also on many types of field containing code to execute, such as Function, Runnable...
 Take a look at the class `Java223Rule` for an exhaustive list of what is supported.
 You can even switch the value of the field containing code at runtime, thus making the code your rule execute even more dynamic.

+## Sharing values

 <a id="sharedcache"></a>

-## Share value between scripts
+### Share value between scripts

 To share value between different scripts, you can use the shared standard openHAB cache available in the `cache` preset.
 Auto-inject it with :